 Prime-time Sunday night was when people watched the Beatles and Elvis debut on Ed Sullivan, and now it was when they tuned in to watch a man address them from the moon.

 Other than Bert’s subdued “bravo” and Pete’s impetuous “hot damn!” no one even uttered a word.
-They all just sat there looking at the TV monitor like 19th Century people posing for their first photograph: solemn, poker-faced, perhaps a little bit cowed by this new technology appearing before them.
+They all just sat there looking at the TV monitor like 19th Century people posing for their first photograph: solemn, poker-faced, perhaps more than a little bit cowed by this new technology appearing before them.

 “The TV is always on.”